xingyun-w/jabref/README.md

 ### Existing tool

 <Inform the name of the existing tool that was executed and how it was executed>
-Jacoco
+Jacoco.

 The build.gradle file was configured to include the JaCoCo plugin. plugins {
 id 'jacoco'
 }